Nontoxic Cleaning & Disinfecting Against CoronavirusOct 19, 2022

 Studies have not found any added health benefit from using soaps containing antibacterial ingredients when compared with plain soap.
 Both are equally effective in getting rid of germs.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

-I use Dr. Bronner's Castile soap (you can click on the image above to buy on Amazon).
-I use it to wash hands, dishes, and and surface areas.
+I use Dr. Bronner's Castile soap (you can click on the image above to buy it on Amazon).
+I use it to wash hands, dishes, and surface areas.

 2. Moisturize with a nontoxic moisturizer

-Since we will be washing our hands more often than ever, our hands will be more dry.
+Since we will be washing our hands more often than ever, our hands will be drier.
 Use a nontoxic hand moisturizer.
 I use ones that are safe enough to eat.

 My favorite coconut oil to moisturize my hands and body is by Nutiva.
 You can click on the image above to see it on Amazon.

 During this coronavirus pandemic—a time during which we don't yet have a vaccine or proven treatments to help those suffering from Covid-19—it's important to follow the guidelines of authoritative organizations like the World Health Organization, the US Centers for Disease Control, and/or the US Environmental Protection Agency.